Skip to content

 Let's Cook - Chef Billy Parisi

-This simple to make 2-ingredients chocolate ganache makes for the perfect topping, frosting, filling, or dipper for all your sweet treats.
+In just 10 minutes, you can make the most decadent 2 ingredient chocolate ganache that becomes the perfect topping, frosting, filling, or dipper for all your sweet treats.

 Servings: 2 cups